 Recommended with a RYA Powerboat Level 2

-The RYA do a VHF radio course that is recommended to compliment RYA powerboat courses.
+We also include the VHF Radio Short Range Certificate course that is recommended to compliment RYA powerboat courses.

 The VHF radio (very high frequency) is the main means of communication on the sea.
 It has several advantages over a mobile phone.

 The RYA Intermediate powerboat course is the next level after PB2.
 It is also a two day practical course.
 This course is very exciting as the emphasis is on navigation and heading off to new places.